acidonper/ocp-gitops-argocd-with-sealed-secrets/README.md

 ## Argo CD

 Once the previous knowledge about Sealed Secrets have been adquired, it is time to start playing with Argo CD.
-Firs of all, it is required to create the respective *SealedSecret* object from a *Secret* and push these changes to the git repository (*Please create a fork of this repository and make the respective changes*)
+Firs of all, it is required to create the respective *SealedSecret* object from a *Secret* and push these changes to the git repository.

 ```$bash
 kubeseal -f examples/secret-argo.yaml -n app --name mysecret-argocd \
  --controller-namespace=sealedsecrets \
  --controller-name=sealed-secrets \
  --format yaml > examples/argocd/sealedsecret.yaml